nodejs/http2/doc/api/http2.md

 #### Event: 'fetchTrailers'

-The `'fetchTrailers`' event is emitted by the `Http2Stream` immediately after queuing the last chunk of payload data to be sent.
+The `'fetchTrailers'` event is emitted by the `Http2Stream` immediately after queuing the last chunk of payload data to be sent.
 The listener callback is passed a single object (with a `null` prototype) that the listener may used to specify the trailing header fields to send to the peer.